BDubbbzz/CSC407-VPNProject/README.md

 3. There are many ways to implement a VPN onto a network whether it be home or business.
 While not an actual service, OpenVPN seems to be the backbone for many VPN services, like Windscribe, and provides much of the protection and privacy while using a VPN service.

+## Future Direction
+Since this project was based on the uses and functions of VPNS as a whole, with some network monitering, there a many more "rabbit holes" one could go down.
+There many different services out there than what was discussed in this project.
+The future of commercial VPNs and VPN technology seems very bright.
+And with Donald Trump passing an anti-privacy bill back in 2017, one could study to see if the uses of VPN are expanding with the general public's knowledge of VPNs and VPN services since then.

 ## Additional Resources